RkChandra01/TechTune-Motor/README.md

-# apnaGarage
+# TechTune Motors

-Project Title: apnaGarage Website Development
-Project Description (Development Perspective):
+Project Title: Techtune Motors Website Development Project Description (Development Perspective):
 Objective:
-The primary goal of the apnaGarage Website Development project is to create a robust, user-friendly, and visually appealing website that effectively represents the automotive garage's services, engages customers, and streamlines the appointment booking process.
+The primary goal of the Techtune Motors Website Development project is to create a robust, user-friendly, and visually appealing website that effectively represents the automotive garage's services, engages customers, and streamlines the appointment booking process.
 From a development perspective, this project involves several key